PopeyedLocket/starwars/README.md

 install python library requirements:<br/>
 `pip3 install -r requirements.txt`

-create the MySQL server username and password that the python script will use to access the database:<br/>
+create the username and password that the python script will use to access the MySQL server:<br/>
 ```
 sudo mysql -u root
 mysql> USE mysql;